iaxax/le/README.md

 # set ROSE_INSTALL_DIR to root directory of rose
 # set BOOST_INSTALL_DIR to root directory of boost
 # set LE_ROOT_DIR to root directory of this project

+# add boost to path of dynamic link library
+vim  /etc/ld.so.conf.d/boost.conf
+# write root direcotry of boost
+# e.g. /usr/lib
+# you can refer to other *.conf in this directory

+sudo ldconfig

 ```

 * Make